TheLoneTec/Tecs-Assorted-Patches/README.md

 - Thermodynamics - Core (forked), Hot Meals (forked) & Rimfridge Patch (Updated microwave and heatlamp recipe)
 - Core SK (Moved more items into Architect categories, as well as items from other mods.
 Adjusted ideology slab bed stats.)

+Updated: Fixed FenceGates and things like them from keeping heat like doors for Celsius.
+Made cloth tent door ,walls and animal flap more realistic for Celsius.
+Added large Gate to Celsius.

+Updated: Moved "Variety Matters" Variety Need below Recreation to match the style and size.
+As its the same size as the lower needs.

+Updated: Fixed Viles Fence Gates retaining heat like doors.

+Updated: SOS2 Support for Celsius.
+Also allowed Heaters/Cooler/Vents to be placed on certain Vile Walls

+Updated: Trying to make ships lose heat as quick as possible when exposed to space, when using Celsius.

+Updated: VFE Royalty Adjustments & Insulation Burlap Fabric Category fix

-- Core SK (Fishdustries fish no longer complain about not having ce verbs)
+Updated: Core SK (Fishdustries fish no longer complain about not having ce verbs)

 Updated: removed over 20 yellow duplicate research messages so far